 Whether you’re looking to advance your studies or career, move in with your loved ones, or start a new chapter of your life in a peaceful and immigrant-friendly country, Australia may have just what you’re looking for.
 For most people, it’s not an easy journey though.

-Here’s our Moving to Australia Checklist with 10 tips on what to consider when migrating to Australia:
+Here’s our Moving/Migrate to Australia Checklist with 10 Tips on what to consider when migrating to Australia:

 You must have a valid visa to enter Australia, there is no way around it.
-Do yoo can migrate to Australia?
-In summary, there is a skilled, a family, and a humanitarian visa stream.
+Can you migrate to Australia?
+In summary, there is a skilled, family, and a humanitarian visa stream.
 Your move to Australia will depend on whether you are eligible for one or several visa classes within these streams.

 Your move to Australia will be more expensive than you think.
 There are a lot of hidden costs you don’t expect, plus you may not find employment straight away.
 Make sure you can get by for at least six months without earning money.